Easy Social Rides

-Every month, we run easy Social Rides around York and out into the countryside.
-Free and fun!
+We run regular, easy Social Rides around York and out into the countryside.
+Free and always fun!

 The rides are steady.
 We always go at the pace of the slowest, with plenty of breaks if necessary.
 They are led by friendly and experienced ride leaders.
 Being social is a priority – we stop in a tea shop or country pub so everyone has plenty of chance to chat and get to know each other.

-It’s a fun, healthy way to get to meet new people who also ride bikes in York, to find the best routes around and heading out of town and to grow your cycling confidence as part of a welcoming community.
+It’s a fun, healthy way to get to meet new people who also ride bikes in York, to find the best and most accessible routes around and heading out of town, and to grow your cycling confidence as part of a welcoming community.

-Usual routes go out to Poppleton, Beningborough Hall, Murton, Dunnington, Askham Bryan, Naburn, Escrick and Moorlands Nature Reserve, usually on a combination of greenways and quiet lanes.
+Previous rides have gone out to Askham Bryan, Naburn, New Earswick, Beningborough Hall and Moorlands Nature Reserve, usually on a combination of greenways and quiet lanes.
 We are always open to new route suggestions!

-We also run annual one-off themed rides – such as the Spoooky Tour of York during the Walk Cycle Festival, the Illuminate your Bike Ride in October and a Painting Ride as and when the greenway sculptures need smartening up!
+We often run annual one-off themed rides – such as the Spoooky Tour of York during the Walk Cycle Festival, the Illuminate your Bike Ride in October/November and a Painting Ride for when the greenway murals need smartening up!

 Bike buddy support

-Let us know if you think you need extra support in any way and we‘ll buddy you up with one of our experienced cycle friends during the ride.
+Let us know if you think you need extra support in any way and we‘ll buddy you up with one of our experienced team during the ride.

 Just turn up, no need to book, although we do prefer you show your interest on the Facebook page event beforehand.